 The principal non-functional currency to which the Company is exposed is the USD.
-Based on the Company's net financial assets and liabilities in USD as at December 31, 2020, a weakening of the USD against the MXN and CAD functional currencies by 1%, with all other variables held constant, would have increased/(decreased) net income and equity by approximately \$46.
+Based on the Company's net financial assets and liabilities in USD as at December 31, 2021, a weakening of the USD against the MXN and CAD functional currencies by 1%, with all other variables held constant, would have increased/(decreased) net income and equity by approximately \$193.

-Transactional exposure in respect of non-functional currency expenditure and revenues certain exchange controls may require that funds be maintained in currencies other than the functional currency of the operation.
+Transactional exposure in respect of non-functional currency expenditure and revenues

 Certain operating and capital expenditures are incurred by some operations in currencies other than their functional currency.
-Sales revenue is earned in currencies other than the functional currency of operations, and
+Revenue is earned in currencies other than the functional currency of operations, and certain exchange controls may require that funds be maintained in currencies other than the functional currency of the operation.